deanishe/alfred-workflow/_sources/tutorial_1.txt

 .. image:: _static/screen5_script_filter_details.png

-Choose a **Keyword**, which you will enter in Alfred to activate your Workflow.
+Choose a **Keyword**, which you will enter in Alfred to activate your workflow.
 At the moment, our Script Filter won't take any arguments, so choose **No Argument**.
 The **Placeholder Title** and **Subtext** are what Alfred will show when you type the **Keyword**:

 .. image:: _static/screen4_alfred_list.png

-The **"Please Wait" Subtext** is what is shown when your Workflow is working, which in our case means fetching data from pinboard.in.
+The **"Please Wait" Subtext** is what is shown when your workflow is working, which in our case means fetching data from pinboard.in.

 Very importantly, set the **Language** to ``/bin/bash``.